Moorends-Thorne Marauders A.R.L.F.C.: Moorends history

 The club brings together the two cultures of amateur rugby league, Moorends Marauders ARLFC (Winter) & Thorne Moor Marauders RLFC (Summer).
 Moorends started its life in the 1976/77 season playing in the West Yorkshire Sunday League, gaining promotion in its first season in the runners up spot.
 In its first season, Moorends also managed to reach the Doncaster Cup Final losing out to Rossington Hornets.

-Moorends enjoyed league success over the next few seasons and gradually reached the West Yorkshire second division.
-During this time, the club gained one or two big cup scalps along the way (Bison Sports, Thornhill Lees & INL York), but were always the bridesmaid when it came to the local cups and top 4 play-offs.
+Moorends enjoyed league success over the next few seasons and gradually reached the West Yorkshire Second Division.
+During this time, the club gained one or two big cup scalps along the way (Bison Sports, Thornhill Lees, and INL York) but were always the bridesmaid when it came to the local cups and top-four play-offs.

-The 1982/83 season saw a mass exodus of experienced players (including some of the founder members) to the newly formed Thorne Youth.
-This resulted in the club's first ever relegation back to the West Yorkshire third division.
+The 1982/83 season saw a mass exodus of experienced players, including some of the founding members, to the newly formed Thorne Youth.
+This resulted in the club's first-ever relegation back to the West Yorkshire Third Division.

 The regrouped 1983/84 season saw the Moorends club move straight back into the Second division under their first ever out of town coach Bill Kenny.
 Then came the first league switch brought on because the club felt it was not being treated fairly at disciplinary meetings, so Moorends went to the Humberside League.

-Moorends enjoyed their first cup success in 1984/85 under the coaching of Hull FC hooker Ronnie Wileman, winning the James Noonen Trophy and just missing out on the double by one point, after having two deducted for playing an un-registered player in their 26-0 win against Crows Nest.
-The following season saw the club gain a very respectable fifth place in the Humberside Premier Division.
+Moorends enjoyed their first cup success in 1984/85 under the coaching of Hull FC hooker Ronnie Wileman, winning the James Noonen Trophy and narrowly missing out on the double by one point, after having two points deducted for playing an unregistered player in their 26–0 win against Crows Nest.
+The following season saw the club achieve a very respectable fifth place in the Humberside Premier Division.

 Again Moorends suffered a major setback, losing seven players as well as suffering the club's first major injury.

 Over the next two season the Moorends and Marshland Rangers clubs amalgamated to form one club under the Moorends banner, over the following two seasons Moorends flirted with the Yorkshire league on a Saturday before settling down back in the West Yorkshire Sunday League and going on to have its most successful period to date winning: